nathanbeach/PyRing/README.md

 # PyRing
-A ring security camera health and motion checker written in python
+A Ring device health and motion API written in Python

 # What can you do with PyRing?
 <ul>